From Winston Churchill to the Bengal famine: are we in denial about our role in WW2?

 "There are plenty of other things, too.
 In Africa, we rounded up Africans and basically set up slave labour camps and made them work for us on plantations against their will.
 And these things are not really talked about.
 So, yeah, I suppose that counts as denial."

-Keith Lowe's latest book, Prisoners of History, is a study of Second World War monuments around the world, and what each of these monuments say about the societies that put them up.
-It is published on 9 July 2020.
+Keith Lowe's book, Prisoners of History, is a study of Second World War monuments around the world, and what each of these monuments say about the societies that put them up.
 You can find him on Twitter @KeithLoweAuthor.

 Keith Lowe was speaking to Rachel Dinning at BBC History Magazine's History Weekend 2017.